SiSol-Systems/localcosmos-app-kit-docs/docs/nature_guides.rst

 **Range**

 A range of numbers, for example from 10cm to 50cm.
-Also takes step, defined in row 4.
+You can define the step of the range in row 4.
 If the step is ``1``, the range slider, which the app user uses to select a value, would consist of the numbers 10, 11, 12, ...
 48, 49, 50.

 **Number**